 5. Chatbots 🤠

-You know those little windows that pop up, usually on the bottom of the screen, that look like they’re coming from a real person?
+You know those little windows that pop up, usually on the bottom of the screen, with a tiny icon that looks suspiciously like a real person?
 But is it a real person?
 It seems like a real person—there’s a picture of a real person—so maybe it’s a real person—but maybe it's not?

 Have you experienced the emotional rollercoaster of interacting with a chatbot?